Tempo logotype

 • The organization has budget and timeline for a multi-month centralized SPM platform implementation with dedicated change management

 Portfolio truth ends up in BI anyway, sourced from multiple delivery systems.
 Planisware's answer to heterogeneity is to centralize portfolio data in its own repository, which means more sync, more integration debt, and more reconciliation work.
-Tempo's position is that the BI layer is where portfolio data should consolidate, not the delivery layer.
+Tempo consolidates portfolio data in the BI layer rather than locking it inside any single delivery tool.

 Honest about implementation cost: Tempo's modular adoption means Timesheets can be productive in 2–4 weeks (Jira admin time, account taxonomy setup, user enablement).
 Financial Manager adds finance change management – building cost rate tables, mapping account hierarchies, integrating with the GL where needed – which typically runs 6–12 weeks.
 Capacity Planner depends on team modeling maturity.